 Based on a deep understanding of the contexts I study, I use both quantitative (experimental and observational) and qualitative (interview) methods to sharpen my ideas and test them.

-My research has been published or conditionally accepted in academic journals such as American Sociological Review, Sociological Science, and Social Science Research.
+My research has been published or is forthcoming in academic journals such as American Sociological Review, Sociological Science, and Social Science Research.
 It has also received the Best Student Paper Award at the Academy of Management Organization and Management Theory (OMT) Division; Best Graduate Student Paper Award in American Sociological Association Section on Rationality and Society; and Honorable Mention for the Best Graduate Student Paper in American Sociological Association Section on Social Psychology.

 Please contact me if you would like a copy of one of the papers below.

 A Man is Known By His Cup: Signaling Commitment via Costly Conformity